MicrosoftDocs/entra-docs/docs/identity/app-proxy/conceptual-deployment-plan.md

 ### Use Conditional Access to strengthen security

 Application security requires an advanced set of security capabilities that can protect from and respond to complex threats on-premises and in the cloud.
-Attackers most often gain corporate network access through weak, default, or stolen user credentials.
-Microsoft identity-driven security reduces use of stolen credentials by managing and protecting both privileged and non-privileged identities.

-The following capabilities can be used to support Microsoft Entra application proxy:

-* User and location-based Conditional Access: Keep sensitive data protected by limiting user access based on geo-location or an IP address with [location-based Conditional Access policies](../identity/conditional-access/concept-assignment-network.md).

-* Device-based Conditional Access: Ensure only enrolled, approved, and compliant devices can access corporate data with [device-based Conditional Access](~/identity/conditional-access/concept-conditional-access-grant.md).

-* Application-based Conditional Access: Work doesn't have to stop when a user isn't on the corporate network.
-[Secure access to corporate cloud and on-premises apps](~/identity/conditional-access/howto-policy-approved-app-or-app-protection.md) and maintain control with Conditional Access.

-* Risk-based Conditional Access: Protect your data from malicious hackers with a [risk-based Conditional Access policy](https://www.microsoft.com/cloud-platform/conditional-access) that can be applied to all apps and all users, whether on-premises or in the cloud.
+Use Conditional Access policies to control access to your applications based on a number of conditions like location, risk, device type, device compliance, and more.
+For examples of policies you might deploy, see the article [Conditional Access templates](../conditional-access/concept-conditional-access-policy-common.md).

-* Microsoft Entra My Apps: With your application proxy service deployed, and applications securely published, offer your users a simple hub to discover and access all their applications.
+Using Microsoft Entra My Apps with your application proxy service deployed, and applications securely published, offer your users a simple hub to discover and access all their applications.
 Increase productivity with self-service capabilities, such as the ability to request access to new apps and groups or manage access to these resources on behalf of others, through [My Apps](https://aka.ms/AccessPanelDPDownload).

 ## Manage your implementation